C Mag

 C New Critics Award

-Now in its 15th year, the C New Critics Award is designed to help identify, develop, and promote the work of emerging art critics.
-Writers are invited to submit an 800-1,000 word review of an exhibition, performance, publication, or moving image work, by May 30, 2024.
-The winner will receive $750, editorial support to prepare their article for publication in the Winter issue of C Magazine, and a two-year subscription.
+Now in its 16th year, the C New Critics Award is designed to help identify, develop, and promote the work of emerging art critics, and to encourage creative discourse on current art practices.
+Writers are invited to submit an 800-1,000 word review of a recent exhibition, performance, publication, or moving image work, by May 30, 2025.
+The winner will receive $750, editorial support to prepare their article for publication in a future issue of C Magazine, and a two-year subscription.
 All participants will receive a one-year subscription.

 For the purposes of the award, an emerging writer is defined as anyone who has not published more than one piece of writing in a recognized print or online publication, exclusive of student-run journals and magazines.
 The competition is open to anyone residing in Canada, regardless of citizenship status, and to Canadians living abroad.